AnyFetch/developers.anyfetch.com/blueprint.md

 FORMAT: 1A
 HOST: http://www.api.anyfetch.com

-# Cluestr
+# Anyfetch
-Cluestr is designed to help you search in  massive amounts of documents coming from various sources, in various formats.
+Anyfetch is designed to help you search in  massive amounts of documents coming from various sources, in various formats.

 # Index page [/]
 Retrieve datas about the current account